object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

         Imperial students can also `watch this video on Panopto <https://imperial.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=0f9a50a0-59b4-4bdf-ab90-ac850154fafb>`__

 Before we dive into the various different ways that Python code can be organised and run, it's helpful to have a mental model of what it actually means for Python code to execute.
 Python is an interpreted language.
 This means that the program that runs is not made up of the primitive machine-level instructions that the processor in your computer executes.
 Instead, the Python program is read and executed by another piece of software, the Python interpreter.
 The Python interpreter takes a sequence of Python statements and performs the actions they specify.
-The Python interpreter takes care of allocating the required memory and causes the right sequences of primitive machine-level instructions to execute on the actual hardware for your programme to run.
+The interpreter takes care of allocating the required memory and causes the right sequences of primitive machine-level instructions to execute on the actual hardware for your programme to run.

 The Python interpreter is the same no matter whether you use Jupyter notebooks, an interactive Python terminal such as IPython, or execute